deeptivaidy/CS7641-Crowd/README.md

 ## Method

 ### Crowd dectection (Unsupervised learning)
 The crowd detection analyzes the crowd distribution in a scene.
 A binary classification is conducted to differentiate the crowds from background noises in the picture, such as trees and buildings.
-We envision an algorithm that contains two modules as in [3]: feature extraction and unsupervised classification.
-We plan to extract the feature vector at each pixel of the image via Laplacian of Gaussian (LoG), the entropy, and the Histogram of Oriented Gradients (HOG) [3].
+The algorithm contains two modules as in [3]: feature extraction and unsupervised classification.
+We extract the feature vector at each pixel of the image via Laplacian of Gaussian (LoG), the entropy, and the Histogram of Oriented Gradients (HOG) [3].
 Different window size r could be used to capture texture features of different scales.
 Therefore, for each pixel of the original image, we can obtain a feature vector:

 <img src="https://render.githubusercontent.com/render/math?math=f_{u,v} = \begin{pmatrix}f_{u,v}^{1,r_1}\\...\\f_{u,v}^{1,r_m}\\f_{u,v}^{2,r_1}\\...\\f_{u,v}^{2,r_m}\\f_{u,v}^{3,r_1}\\...\\f_{u,v}^{3,r_m}\end{pmatrix}">
-Then pixels are labeled as crowd or background using an unsupervised method (e.g. K-means).
-We expect the algorithm to output a crowd distribution as in Figure 3 in [3].
+Then pixels are labeled as crowd or background using K-means clustering.

 #### Laplacian of Gaussian
 We use a custom LoG filter on the HSV image.
 Define the hue, satuaration and value image to be <img src="https://render.githubusercontent.com/render/math?math=I_h(u,v), I_s(u,v), I_v(u,v)">.
 Since <img src="https://render.githubusercontent.com/render/math?math=I_h"> has units in radian, we convert the angle value to complex number: <img src="https://render.githubusercontent.com/render/math?math=\tilde{I}_h(u,v) = exp(i \cdot I_h(u,v))">